ahemanth5/Coding-Exercise-Ionic/README.md

-Sample App with ion-datetime Component
+Sample App with ion-datetime Component:

 This is a sample Ionic/Angular application that demonstrates the usage of the ion-datetime component to select a future date and display some related information based on that date.

-Features
+Features:

 1. A date picker component that only allows selecting a future date
 2. Displaying the selected date, today's date, yesterday's date, and the date that is 10 days and 1 year before the selected date.
 3. An output of the selected date and related information in the console log.

-Getting Started
+Getting Started:

 To run this app locally, you need to have the following installed on your machine: